-- 4) The nature of the entities providing financial support to social enterprises is not predefined in the EuSEF Regulation.
-These could be credit institutions, funds, specialised companies, crowdfunding platforms, micro-finance institutions, etc. However, the key element that qualifies these entities as social enterprises is that their financial activity should solely aim to support social enterprises. - 25.
-The proposal has the advantage of being more flexible than proposing the development of a closed-ended list of goods and services provided by the social enterprises, methods of production employed and financial support provided by the social enterprises.
+- health improvement - human capital (skills update/re-orientation/upgrade) - human rights protection or expansion - medicine banks - migrants' integration - palliative care - 3) Even if the goods or services produced are not addressed to persons in situation of exclusion, disadvantage, marginalisation or that are vulnerable, the enterprise can be considered social if its methods of production embody the social aim where: - the main purpose of the enterprise is to provide the people that are in a situation of exclusion, disadvantage, marginalisation or that are vulnerable, as described in the previous point, with a job, or to integrate these persons in any form in the labour force.
+As mentioned before, this should not occur incidentally; it should be the main purpose of the enterprise. - the enterprise provides goods or services directed at total populations having a pre-emptive purpose that aims at reducing the possibility of the appearance of damage in the future.
+These would be enterprises active in the field of early childhood education and care, active employment, health education and disease prevention and life-long learning. - the enterprise develops activities of environmental protection with a societal impact. - 4) The nature of the entities providing financial support to social enterprises is not defined in the EuSEF Regulation.
+These could be credit institutions, funds, specialised companies, crowdfunding platforms, micro-finance institutions, social investment finance intermediaries and community development finance institutions.
+However, the key element that qualifies these entities as social enterprises is that their financial activity should solely aim to support social enterprises. - 28.
 The proposed approach would encompass the widest possible population of social enterprises, including those with innovative and creative strategies.
 At the same time this option provides for a clear framework capable of differentiating a social enterprise from an enterprise that it is not.
 It would be for each EuSEF (and, where needed, its competent authority) to assess whether the undertakings meet the principles set out above.

-1.4 Advice to the Commission on the Level 2 measures concerning the specification of the definition of qualifying portfolio undertaking
+1.4 Advice to the Commission on the delegated acts concerning the specification of the definition of qualifying portfolio undertaking